zubeydesisman/programming-univbasics-4-intro-to-hashes-lab-seattle-web-100719/README.md

 ## Conclusion

-Hashes are a key data type that we will end up using frequently.
-Now that you've grasped the basics of creating, reading and updating hashes, we can explore some examples of more complicated hashes!
+Hashes are an essential data type that we will use frequently.
+Now that you've seen the basics of creating, reading and updating hashes, we can explore some examples of more complicated hashes!

 ## Resources